 The temperature remains on an average of 2°C (35°F), but at night and early mornings, the temperature is often below 0°C (32°F).
 It is one of the reasons why during winter you can take walks and visit tourist attractions without being completely surrounded by tourists, contrary to what it’d be like if you went during the peak season.

 A February trip to Paris is quite a calm and more soothing stay that allows you to visit the city at your own pace.

-You should not forget that February is the month of Valentine’s Day, and that Paris is the city of lovers.
-Couples can enjoy the beauty of the ‘City of Lights’, also the great deals offered by many restaurants, and the other events organised for Valentine’s Day.
-The pastry chefs and confectioners celebrate the lovers’ day too, so don’t hesitate and taste numerous chocolates, sweets, pasties on this day.
+You should not forget that February is the month of Valentine’s Day and that Paris is the city of lovers.
+Couples can enjoy the beauty of the ‘City of Lights’, also the great deals offered by many restaurants, and the other events organized for Valentine’s Day.
+The pastry chefs and confectioners celebrate the lovers’ day too, so don’t hesitate and taste numerous chocolates, sweets, and pasties on this day.

 As for the single ones, families or simply those who don’t celebrate Valentine’s Day, you can just enjoy the small Parisian winter pleasures.
 You can eat a pasty while having a cup of coffee at a heated pavement ‘café’ on a cold day, or even celebrate Candlemas on February 2nd by eating ‘crêpes’ with a glass of cider.

 - Candlemas, on February 2nd